pimkievee/pimkievee/README.md

 <h1 align="center">Hi there 👋, I'm Hope Valerie</h1>
 <h3 align="center">A passionate DevOps Engineer From Canada.
-Welcome to my GitHub repository!
+Welcome to my GitHub repository!</h1>

-              <h3 align="center"> Here's a little insight into what you'll find here and what I'm currently up to:</h1>
+              <h3 align="center">Here's a little insight into what you'll find here and what I'm currently up to:</h1>

 - 🔭 Currently working on **I am deeply involved in a Micro-services project where I'm applying various DevOps practices to enhance scalability, reliability, and efficiency.**